prasanjit101/Adivina/README.md

-# Adivina
+# adivina
-A python project
+A quiz oriented progamme based on python

+it depends primarily on:
+flask
+firebase

+author:
+Kartik Papney
+Prasanjit Dutta